fsharp/fslang-design/RFCs/FS-1110-index-syntax.md

 where `expr1` and `[` are adjacent, first `expr1` is checked as usual.
 Then:

-1. If `expr1` is of function type, a warning is emitted recommending the addition of a space.
+1. If `expr1` unifies with a function type, a warning is emitted recommending the addition of a space, and the construct is processed as an application

-2. If `expr1` is not of function type, `expr2` is interpreted as indexing or slicing notation and the indexing/slicing is resolved in the usual way
+2. If `expr1` fails to unify with a function type, the cosntruct is interpreted as indexing or slicing notation `expr1.[expr2]` and resolved in the usual way

 In parsing and the untyped syntax tree, the grammar of slicing is merged with the grammar of expressions.